szstonelee/gointernal/nil.md

 # pointer with nil

+## pointer internal

 We can treat pointer in Golang similar to slice and map.

 It means there is an internal _ptr in pointer.

+(pointer has another item which is type, but I am not sure whether the type item is in compile time or run time)

+## when pointer is nil or not nil

 e.g.
 ```